-Finally, if you want to use SAS at home or in your office, but do not want to install a copy, you can use a terminal emulator (e.g. PUTTY) to connect to sas.iastate.edu and use SAS in batch mode (dial-up internet connection) or full screen mode (fast internet connection).
-See the Stat Dept SAS resource page for more info.
+Finally, if you want to use SAS at home or in your office, but do not want to install a copy, you can use a Windows remote desktop connection to connect to sas.iastate.edu.
+SAS runs on the server and displays on your computer (the client).

 Week Dates Topic 1 Jan 12-16 Intro / How Many Replicates? (sample size and power) 2 Jan 19 ML King Birthday - no class Jan 21-23 How many Replicates, continued 3 Jan 26-30 Should I subsample? (variance components) 4 Feb 2- 6 Subsampling, continued 5 Feb 9-13 How can I reduce unwanted variability? (blocking) 6 Feb 16-20 more blocking (Latin Squares and incomplete blocks) 7 Feb 23 Midterm I due (takehome, thru end of week 5) may be delayed if lecture schedule gets behind Feb 23-27 What does "interaction" mean? (factorial trt design) 8 Mar 2- 6 Factorial designs continued.
 9 Mar 9-13 What's the right error? (split plot designs) Mar 16-20 Spring Break 10 Mar 23-27 split plots, continued 11 Mar 30-Apr 3 other designs with multiple error terms 12 Apr 6-10 Any problem with repeatedly measuring the same plots?
 13 Apr 13 Midterm II due (takehome, thru end of week 11) Apr 13-17 How do I analyze data from multiple sites and years?
 14 Apr 20 Likely no class Apr 23-25 Should I worry about spatial correlation?
 15 Apr 27-May 1 Should I measure a baseline value?
 (ANCOVA) May 4-May 8 Finals week (final will probably be takehome)